crowdagger/epub-builder/README.md

 to the `zip` command that may (or may not) be installed on your system.

-It is possible to disable the compilation (and the dependencies) of either of these wrappers, using `no-defaut-features`.
+It is possible to disable the compilation (and the dependencies) of either of these wrappers, using `no-default-features`.
 (If you don't enable at least one of them this library will be pretty useless).

 ## License